zzhang0123/zzhang0123.github.io/_pages/about.md

 My current research covers both observational and theoretical cosmology, with particular focus on:
   - Line intensity mapping
   - The cosmic history and large-scale structure revealed by the HI hyperfine transition
-  - Cosmic Microwave Background (CMB) anisotropy and frequency spectrum
+  - Cosmic Microwave Background (CMB) anisotropy
   - Gravitational effects as cosmological probes

-Recently, I have concentrated on formalising detailed astrophysical processes and systematically accounting for a wide range of observational effects—instrumental, dynamical, radiative transfer, geometrical, topological, and more—in cosmological data.
+Whether as secondary effects in cosmological surveys or as phenomena of intrinsic scientific interest, my work also includes formalising detailed astrophysical processes and systematically accounting for a wide range of observational effects - spanning instrumental, dynamical, radiative transfer, relativistic, and topological factors — in cosmological data.
 This includes:
   - Low-frequency foreground science
     - Diffuse synchrotron emission (spectral structure, Faraday rotation, RSB/ARCADE excess, etc.)
     - Spinning dust emission and Anomalous Microwave Emission (AME)
   - Non-equilibrium and quasi-equilibrium astrophysical systems
   - Stochastic instrumental processes (e.g., 1/f noise in autocorrelation measurements)
-  - Statistical measurements
   - Higher-order corrections in the radiative transfer of cosmological signals

 I also develop methods and tools for the field, such as: